Wakaba2/World-Renderer/README.md

 There are extra procedure templates in the directory "templates", and you can download and use them just like the built-in templates.

 # Changelog
+v1.8.1
+In order to disable vanilla clouds, sky, weather and weather effects, you will need to return logic "true" on each of event triggers
+Some fixes and improvements

 v1.8.0
 Added support for NeoForge 1.20.6
 Added support for custom light colors